 Wedding bells can also mean auto insurance policy savings.
 Married couples can take advantage of discounts that aren’t available to singles.
 If both of you have cars, multi-car discounts are usually available.

 Bundling for Savings

 If you purchase a house, you can sometimes bundle your auto and home insurance to save money.
-Many insurance companies offer a discount for customers who buy auto and home insurance coverage.
+Many insurance companies offer a discount for customers who buy both auto and home insurance coverage.
 The savings are primarily on the homeowner’s insurance, but auto insurance costs could also be reduced, depending on the company.

 Is your teenager ready to get behind the wheel?
 If you add your teenager to your car insurance, you may want to buy additional coverage.
 Teen drivers are more likely to become involved in car accidents than seasoned motorists.

 If you come into a large amount of money, that is another reason to review your policy limits.
 Maybe you inherited a significant sum, got a great new job, or even won the lottery.
 When your financial fortunes improve, that means more of your personal assets are at risk if you are involved in an accident and don’t have enough liability insurance.

 The good news is that you can make these auto insurance policy changes at any time.
 You do not have to wait until your current policy is expiring to make changes.

 Make sure to obtain a new policy before canceling your old one.
 If your coverage lapses, even for a short time, you could end up paying much higher rates.
 If you get into an accident when your coverage has lapsed, you are on your own when it comes to paying for the other driver’s medical bills, lost wages, and other accident-related expenses, as well as damage to their car.